Dr. Laura Koniver is the leading expert on grounding in medicine.

 It is my pleasure and my honor and my duty as a healer to look at health problems from a deeper level then just an analytical mindframe.

 Running a health problem through both the lens of modern medicine and the lens of intuition reveals a bigger picture that you can’t see any other way.

 So… am I an artist?
 Am I a physician?
 Am I a mother?
 Am I a soul?
-Yes, Yes, Yes, and Yes.

 And I am happy blurring the lines between all four each day.